pgalonza/Notes/development/python/python.md

 * **ncclient** - library for NETCONF clients.
 * **getpass** - portable password input.
 * **dis** - python bytecode disassembler.
+* **shutil** - provides many functions of high-level operations on files and collections of files.
+* **os** - provides a portable way of using operating system dependent functionality.
+* **os.path** - implements some useful functions on pathnames.
+* **platform** - probe the underlying platform’s hardware, operating system, and interpreter version information.
+* **lxml** - most feature-rich and easy-to-use library for processing XML and HTML in the Python language.

 ## Functions and methods